matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 After much careful consideration I therefore say: one should choose whichever 'feels' the easiest at the time, and not worry too much about it.
-This also means don't think too much about things being 'wrong'.
-Just make them a bit better if one is so inclined, otherwise accept their 'wrongness' as 'flavor' or 'style' that is not to one's personal taste.
+This also means don't focus too much about things being 'wrong'.
+Make it a bit better if one is so inclined, otherwise accept the 'wrongness' as a 'flavor' or 'style' that is not to one's present taste.
+It is OK to be and allow others to be 'wrong'.
+It is also OK to attempt to 'right' a 'wrong', but know this is an endless task, which can bring joy or suffering depending on how it is approached.

 Yes, that means programming, like _all_ creative endeavors is based on _personal taste_, and everyone is going to be a bit different.
 I'll further argue that